CSP5UofG/Imaging-System-App/imaging_system_app_project/docs/user_guide.md

 - On the Projects page, press the Edit button next to the project you would like to edit.
 - Press the Update Project button after making changes, the project cost will be automatically updated and you will be redirected back to the details page of the project.

+### Removing a service from a project
+- On the Projects page, press the View button next to the project you would like to change.
+- Press the Delete button under the service you would like to remove from the project.
+- The page will be reloaded with the service removed and costs recalculated.

 ## Bills